Including West Wratting Parish Council and the West Wratting village website

 - Some images on the website pages may not have a text alternative, so the information on them isn’t available to people using a screen reader.
 See WCAG 2.1 success criterion 1.1.1 (non-text content).
 We plan to add text alternatives when we publish new content and aim to ensure our use of images meets accessibility standards.

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page, think we’re not meeting accessibility requirements, or need information on this website in a different format:
+If you find any problems that aren’t listed on this page, think we’re not meeting accessibility requirements, or need information on this website in a different format please send email to:

 We will act on and respond to all feedback we receive about issues using the website.
 Some issues with navigation and accessing information may be difficult to fix and we may decide that doing so is a disproportionate burden within the meaning of the accessibility regulations.
 If you’re not happy with how we respond to your feedback or complaint, contact the Equality Advisory and Support Service (EASS).